 In lovely Rome, February is chilly, with the average high temperatures in the mid-fifties Fahrenheit (13 degrees Celsius).
 It can be colder and while snow is rare, rain is a possibility in February.
 But crowds are usually thinner, a few gloriously sunny days may sneak out, and there are a few important festivals to warm your heart.

 Carnevale (Dates Vary)

-The most important festival in Rome in February is the eight-day-long festival called Carnevale.
+The most important festival in Rome in February is the roughly 2-week festival called Carnevale.
 Carnevale is the Italian name for Mardi Gras, the annual celebration preceding Christian Lent.
 Lent is a religious observation in which its participants hold 40 days of fasting and prayer.
-That period begins on Ash Wednesday and ends on Easter Sunday: The run-up to Lent is one big party, particularly on the weekend just prior to Martedi grasso, or Fat Tuesday, the last day of the festivities.
+That period begins on Ash Wednesday and ends on Easter Sunday: The run-up to Lent is one big party, particularly on the weekend just prior to Martedi Grasso, or Fat Tuesday, the last day of the festivities.

 Dates for Carnevale in Italy vary with the official Vatican calendar for Easter, but the festival starting date is always between February 3 and March 9.
 Events are held throughout the city, beginning with the opening parade on Via del Corso, replete with Italian masquerade masks and elaborate costumes.
 All the major piazzas in Rome—Piazza di Spagna, Piazza Navona, and Piazza della Repubblica—hold theatrical and children's events.
 Castel Sant'Angelo usually has a decorated artificial ice rink for winter skating.

 Carnevale is also an excuse for kids to be mischievous, from dousing friends and adults with handfuls of confetti, to even throwing raw eggs and flour at each other.
 You'll see sidewalks strewn with thousands of little pieces of colorful paper confetti.

 Events During Carnevale—and After

 The Piazza del Popolo, where fierce riderless horse races once occurred, today features horse-back costumed parades during Carnevale, culminating in a horse show where equestrian stars and their horses perform acrobatics, dressage, and dancing to music.
 You can also find historical productions of 16th-17th-century Italian plays (in Italian), a merry-go-round, puppet shows, and holiday-themed sweets.